 - Withdrawals of nondeductible contributions (i.e., those made after-tax) to traditional IRA and 401(k) plans are not subject to the same taxes as deductible contributions, though workers will still incur taxes on any earnings that have been withdrawn from the accounts.

-- Contributions to a Roth IRA can be taken out at any time, and after the account holder turns age 59 ½ the earnings may be withdrawn penalty-free and tax-free as long as the account has been open at least five years.
+- Contributions to a Roth IRA can be taken out at any time, and after the account holder turns age 59 ½ the earnings may be withdrawn penalty-free and tax-free as long as the account has been open for at least five years.
 The same rules apply to a Roth 401(k), but only if the employer’s plan permits.

 In certain situations, a traditional IRA offers penalty-free withdrawals even when an employer-sponsored plan does not.
 We explain those situations below.
 Also, be aware that employer plans don’t have to provide for hardship withdrawals at all.
 Many do, but they may permit hardship withdrawals only in certain situations — for instance, for medical or funeral expenses, but not for housing or education purposes.